 “Oh… okay… I understand.”
 I say, turning back to get into the car to get my purse, which I left in the back seat.
-I open the door, grab my purse, pull my cellphone out, and call a few friends, all of whom are also supposed to attend the dance.
+I open the door, grab my purse, pull my phone out, and call a few friends, all of whom are also supposed to attend the dance.
 A voicemail for one.
 And an “I’m already here” from another and a text from a third, “I just arrived.
 Sorry!”

 I plop down in the back seat with the door open, feeling utterly defeated.
 Will I ever make it?
-I scroll through webpages to find a taxi service.
+I scroll through the internet to find a taxi service.
 I call and hear the news that the fastest car that can get me is 45 minutes away.
 I try desperately to hold back tears as I make the reservation.

 I get off the phone, and suddenly my tear-stained cheeks have not only messed up my foundation but also left temporary water droplets on my silky dress.